ktorio/ktor-documentation/topics/serialization-client.md

 The `ContentNegotiation` plugin serves two primary purposes:
 * Negotiating media types between the client and server.
 For this, it uses the `Accept` and `Content-Type` headers.
 * Serializing/deserializing JSON data when sending [requests](request.md) and receiving [responses](response.md).
-Ktor supports two formats out-of-the-box: JSON and XML.
-This functionality is provided for [Kotlin Multiplatform](http-client_multiplatform.md) by using kotlinx.serialization and for JVM by using the `Gson`/`Jackson` libraries.
+Ktor supports the following formats out-of-the-box: JSON, XML, and CBOR.

 > On the server, Ktor provides the [ContentNegotiation](serialization.md) plugin for serializing/deserializing content.